robyftp/Tree/README.md

-## Where do hamburgers go to dance?
-The meat-ball.
+## Why do pirates not know the alphabet?
+They always get stuck at "C".